 Date of Marriage

-For many clients entering our offices, the date of marriage may seem like a distant memory, or perhaps a day they would prefer not to remember at all.
+Date of Marriage For many clients entering our offices, the date of marriage may seem like a distant memory, or perhaps a day they would prefer not to remember at all.
 But no matter how much you may want to forget it, your marriage date remains significant in the eyes of the law.
-When two people enter into […]
+Why is […]

 A divorce is recognized when there has been a breakdown of marriage which occurs when the parties have been separated for at least one year or where the party filing the application proves that their spouse has committed cruelty or adultery.
 However, if none of these things have occurred but both you and your spouse […]